python-microservices/pyms/docs/configuration.md

         self.create_app()
 ```

-It means that your libraries will be restarted, for this reason, it's important to initialize your BD,
+This means that your libraries will be restarted, which is why it's important to initialize your BD,
 your configuration inside `init_libs` method.
 See more info [how to use Microservice class in this link](ms_class.md)